eddeee888/experiment-apollo-hooks-loader/README.md

 Running `build-all` script does 2 things:

-- `build-loaders`: This will build our loader called `apollo-hooks-loader`
+- `build-loaders`: This will build our loader called `apollo-hooks-loader`.
+This will be used in the next script.
-- `build-webpack`: This will compile the query, document and a react component into `main.bundle.js` that makes a query to https://graphql-pokemon.now.sh/ to get details of Pikachu!
+- `build-webpack`: This will compile the query, document and a react component into `main.js` that makes a query to https://graphql-pokemon.now.sh/ to get details of Pikachu!

 # Bringing it all together